mnassrib/installing-hadoop-cluster/README.md

 		apt-get install sudo
 		adduser hdpuser
 		usermod -aG sudo hdpuser  --To add a user to the sudo group.
-This can be done also according to (*) getent group sudo  --To verify the new Debian sudo user was added to the group, see https://phoenixnap.com/kb/create-a-sudo-user-on-debian deluser --remove-home username --To delete user
+This can be done also according to (*) getent group sudo  --To verify the new Debian sudo user was added to the group, for more details see https://phoenixnap.com/kb/create-a-sudo-user-on-debian deluser --remove-home username --To delete user

 		## Verify Sudo Access in Debian
 			su - hdpuser  --Switch to the user account you just created sudo whoami  --Run any command that requires superuser access.
 For example, this should tell you that you are the root.

-	## Add Hadoop user to sudoers file (*) https://www.geek17.com/fr/content/debian-9-stretch-installer-et-configurer-sudo-61
+	## Add Hadoop user to sudoers file (*), for more details see https://www.geek17.com/fr/content/debian-9-stretch-installer-et-configurer-sudo-61
 		## visudo -f /etc/sudoers

 		and under the below section